-Research and Publications: I conduct research on women's social movements, feminism in Africa, 'race'/racism and popular culture, Hip-Hop culture, stand-up comedy, motherhood and lone parenting, and institutional diversity and inclusion.
+Research and Publications: I conduct research on the history of women's social movements, feminism in Africa, 'race'/racism and popular culture, Hip-Hop culture, stand-up comedy, motherhood and lone parenting, and institutional diversity and inclusion.

 Teaching: Subject areas in which I teach include feminist theory, gender and international development, transnational feminism, women's social movements in history, gender and nationalism, eco-activism in the global South, feminism in Africa, Hip-Hop culture, and colonization/decolonization.